Discipleship Shapers

 Paul J. Bucknell

-We are well protected when we recognize and affirm the desires of our new nature.When a person comes to know the Lord, we will note that three obvious spiritual changes take place in his life.
-There are more changes but some are not so obvious such as the Holy Spirit living in him.
+When a person comes to know the Lord, we will note that three obvious spiritual changes take place in his life.
+There are more changes, but some are not so obvious, such as the Holy Spirit living in him.
 These three changes are called Shapers.
-They are a fence around our lives that keep us in a pasture full of nice provisions and protected from other threats from our old nature, the world and the evil one.
+They are a fence around our lives that keeps us in a pasture full of good provisions and protects us from threats from our old nature, the world, and the evil one.

 Therefore, brethren, be all the more diligent to make certain about His calling and choosing you; for as long as you practice these things, you will never stumble; for in this way the entrance into the eternal kingdom of our Lord and Savior Jesus Christ will be abundantly supplied to you.( 2 Peter 1:10-11)

 These factors shape a Christian's growth (called sanctification).
-The more we are aware of these factors and align our choices with these new affections and disaffections, then the more quickly we will grow.
+The more we are aware of these factors and align our choices with these new affections and disaffections, the more quickly we will grow.
 How do we do this?
 Let's concentrate on three main points.

 1) Recognize these new desires